irlcode/RFSD/README.md

 All notable changes to this project will be documented below.
 The format is based on [Keep a Changelog](http://keepachangelog.com/).

-## [2.0.0] - 2025-08-14
+## [2.0.0] - 2025-08-19

 ### Added
 - Financial statements for 2024 have been added, totaling approximately 2.25 million observations.
 - More than 315,000 new statements (as well as 55,000 new non-statements by eligible firms) for 2011–2023 have also been included:
-    - More than 24,000 statements for 2023 were reconstructed from the 2024 data.
+    - More than 24,000 statements for 2023 were imputed using the 2024 filings.
-    - Approximately 3,400 statements were either added to GIR BO retrospectively or lost in v1.0.1 due to the absence of the corresponding organizations in our previous EGRUL panel, the spine of RFSD (which has now been updated).
+    - Approximately 3,400 statements were either added to GIR BO retrospectively or missing in v1.0.1 due to the absence of the corresponding organizations in the EGRUL.
+When we updated the EGRUL, we were able to reconstruct those filings.
-    - The remaining 286,000+ statements are those that we had reconstructed from firms' future statements but erroneously dropped due to a bug in previous versions (see Fixed).
+    - The remaining 286,000+ statements are the ones that we had previously imputed from firms' future statements but erroneously dropped due to a bug (see Fixed).

 ### Fixed
-- Resolved a bug in the pre-publishing filtering of the panel.
-We removed all non-eligible non-filers, as intended, but inadvertently excluded observations of non-eligible non-filers in year X whose statements we were able to reconstruct from statements for X+1.
-As mentioned above, fixing this filter returned about 286,000 statements to the panel.
+- Resolved a bug in the final filtering of the panel.
+We removed all non-eligible non-filers, as intended, but inadvertently excluded observations of non-eligible non-filers whose statements we were able to reconstruct from the following-year filings.
+Fixing this filter returned about 286,000 statements to the panel.

 ### Changed
-- The `region_taxcode` now reflects a firm's region of incorporation (previously derived from a firm's INN, which resulted in inaccuracies).
+- The `region_taxcode` now reflects a firm's region of incorporation.
+Earlier it was simply derived from the first two digits of the firm tax identifier (`inn`) and did not account for reincorporations.
 The format has been extended from 2 to 4 digits, allowing for differentiation between Arkhangelskaya oblast (`"2900"`) and Nenetskiy AO (`"2983"`), which the former includes.
 - We have revised the statements of all firms previously marked as `outlier` and set the flag to 0 where anomalous revenue has been corrected in the GIR BO database retrospectively.
-- The outlier detection procedure has been updated: now, for each OKVED letter-section, we manually review the statements of the top 30 firms by stated revenue in the last observed year (all statements of these firms are reviewed, not just the most recent one).
+- The outlier detection procedure has been updated.
+Before, we manually reviewed top-20 firms in terms of revenue or total assets within each 2-digit industry (excluding financial firms).
+Now, we conduct the outlierness review of 2024 filings at OKVED section level, manually examining the top-30 firms by revenue within each OKVED section/
-- The `filed` flag for observed but empty (all fields, even Equity, is 0) statements is now set to 0 as it is clearly erroneous.
-The change this brings is evident on the plot below:
+- The `filed` flag for observed but all-zero statements (all fields, even Equity, is 0) statements is now set to 0 as it is clearly erroneous.
+The change this brings is reported below:
 <div align="center" width="60%">
     <img src="figures/whats_new_2.0.0_filing.png" alt="Line plot of number of eligible firms, filed and imputed statements by year" />
 </div>
 <br>

 - The `exemption_criteria` for eligible organizations is now set to `"none"` (previously `NA`).
-- Enhanced geocoding quality (see [#1](http://github.com/irlcode/RFSD/issues/1)): an improved data cleaning procedure has enabled us to refine geocoding from the city level to the street level for firms that generated approximately 8% of total revenue from 2022 onwards, coinciding with EGRUL's transition from KLADR to FIAS.
-See below:
+- Enhanced geocoding quality (see [#1](http://github.com/irlcode/RFSD/issues/1)): improvements in address pre-processing procedure have enabled us to upgrade geocoding quality from the city level to the street level for firms accounting for ~8% of revenue from 2022 onwards:

 <div align="center" width="60%">
     <img src="figures/whats_new_2.0.0_geocoding.png" alt="Line plots of 1) number of firms grouped by geocoding quality, 2) share of profit generated by firms in geocoding quality groups" />